 You might not know this, but Goldfish can live in water of different temperatures.
 But what’s the range?
 What temperature is best for a goldfish?
 Why does it matter so much?
 Goldfish are some of the hardiest fish you will find, yes.
 And because of this, they certainly can survive at colder temperatures, but that’s not always the ideal setting for them to thrive in.

 In actuality, putting your goldfish in water of the wrong temperature can have irreversible adverse effects, and might even lead to death.
 You also have to take other factors into account, such as the species.

 In this article, we’re covering everything you need to know about goldfish temperature.
 Let’s get started!

-The Best Temperature of Water for Goldfish
+The Best Water Temperature

 The correct water temperature for a goldfish isn’t so easy to figure out given that they can live in a wide range of temperatures.
 However, for all intents and purposes I’ll give a quick and general answer: